checkjill/aps-python-workshop-2026/README.md

 ## Step 2 - Install Python

-After installing our IDE, we will install the programming language.
+After installing our IDE (VS Code), we will install the programming language.

 Python is the programming language used throughout the workshop.